info@accountor.ca +1-416-646-2580

 What is a Nil Return?

-A nil tax return, also known as a zero income tax return, refers to the a corporate income tax return that will report no income throughout that tax year.
+A nil tax return, also known as a zero income tax return, refers to the corporate income tax return that will report no income throughout that tax year.
 Usually, this is because a company is inactive or is operating at a loss for any number of reasons.

 A nil tax return for a corporation can be completed by using a T2 short form return.